omega8cc/redis/README.Predis.txt

 Predis cache backend
 ====================

+This module will work with the Predis 1.x version.
+Any earlier versions are unsupported.

 This client, for now, is only able to use the Predis PHP library.

 The Predis library requires PHP 5.3 minimum.
 If your hosted environment does